 "You think you could have done better?"
 Smith said.

-"I think there's some things a man can do by halves," Buck said.
-"And killin' ain't one of 'em."
+"I reckom there's some things a man can do by halves," Buck said.
+"Killin' ain't one of 'em."

 "In a way, I'm glad to hear you say that.
 I hear Wintergreen has stabilised.
 I need him finished."